 re-arrange the bytes so that the least significant bit (LSB) is on the right and

-the most significant bit (MSB) is on the right:
+the most significant bit (MSB) is on the left:

 00000000 10110101 00000101 00111011